SF-24/MinigamePlugin/README.md

 ```PVP``` is a normal Free-for-all battle with kits and no respawning\
 setup: just an arena\
 ```SHOVELSPLEEF``` is Spleef, where you mine under other players to knock them in lava.\
-setup: really hard to set up.
+setup: ~~really hard to set up.
 Run the game once, and build the arena to the shape of the snow blocks.
-Add lava under them.\
+Add lava under them.~~ the setup is different than most other minigames. \
 ```KNOCKOUT``` in knockout you hit other players with a stick to knock them in lava\
 setup: a floating ring over lava, a bit like in Sumo duels.
 Can be made of ice.\
 ```BEDWARS``` requires a very specific config setup.
 Game setup will be explained later.\